fabandmina/fabandmina.github.io/content/blog/italy.en.md

 Regrettably, our quest for a good risotto remained unfulfilled.
 It stands as our sole culinary lament.

-#### {{< translate vegetarian_friendly >}} {{< score 4 >}}
+#### {{< translate vegetarian_friendly >}} {{< score 5 >}}
-As mentioned earlier, traditional French cuisine isn't typically known for being vegetarian-friendly.
-Nevertheless, we observed a growing popularity of vegetarian options, with many restaurants now offering well-considered choices.
-Additionally, the outstanding quality and variety of locally produced fruits and vegetables add an enjoyable dimension to shopping at the numerous marketplaces and grocery stores.
+The local cuisine is remarkably accommodating for vegetarians, featuring a plethora of options crafted from fresh, local produce.
+Regardless of your location, you'll consistently find something delectable that aligns with the traditional local diet.

 #### {{< translate what_we_eat >}}